TayGuangSheng/bike_share_simulation/README.md

 ## Use the Rider Dashboard
 - Open the URL printed by Vite (default http://localhost:5173) in your browser.
-- Authenticate first—the app redirects to the login screen on first load.
+- Authenticate first - the app redirects to the login screen on first load.
 - Select a simulated rider, choose a bike, and use the `Scan & Unlock`, `Ride`, `Lock`, and `Charge` controls to walk through a full trip.
 - Watch the service timeline cards: every UI action streams the exact HTTP requests logged by the backend, pricing, weather, and battery services so you can connect client behaviour to server processing.
 - The Quote panel shows the live fare calculation.
 The pricing service polls the backend for ride metrics, calls the weather service for surge conditions, and surfaces the computed fare back to the dashboard.